Emergency and Disaster Health Systems

 Undergraduate Programs

-Why Minor in Emergency Health Services?
+Why Minor in Emergency Health Systems?

-Minoring in Emergency Health Services equips students with essential skills in emergency medical care and crisis management.
+Minoring in Emergency Health Systems equips students with essential skills in emergency medical care and crisis management.
 Through hands-on training and knowledge of emergency medicine, students learn to assess, triage, and treat patients in high-pressure situations, preparing them for roles in healthcare and emergency response.

+The Emergency Health Systems minor integrates healthcare, public health, and emergency and disaster management knowledge to equip students with the skills needed to effectively assess, triage, and treat patients in emergency and disaster situations.
 Students will delve into the principles of emergency medicine, including trauma care, cardiac emergencies, respiratory distress, and neurological emergencies.
 They will explore the role of EMS within the broader healthcare system, learning about the coordination of pre-hospital care, ambulance operations, and emergency department protocols.

 Through hands-on training and experiential learning opportunities, students will gain experience in emergency medical procedures, patient stabilization techniques, and crisis management strategies.
 They will also start to develop critical thinking and decision-making skills essential for effective teamwork in high-pressure environments.